Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-A red-battery or ALT warning light on your dashboard coming on warns you of alternator problems.
-But headlights that suddenly loose brightness, dimming dashboard lights, or a battery that looses power, may also indicate charging system problems.
-Still, you need to confirm the alternator has filed before you replace it.
+A red battery or ALT warning light on your dashboard coming on warns you of alternator problems.
+But headlights that suddenly lose brightness, dimming dashboard lights, or a battery that loses power, may also indicate charging system problems.
+Still, you need to confirm the alternator has failed before you replace it.

-These next tests will help you check charging system operation.
+These next tests will help you check the charging system operation.

 1. Alternator Output Test

-One of the most common problems on an aging alternator arise from worn out brushes.
-But a charging circuit blown fuse, a broken fusible link, a failed diode in the alternator's rectifier assembly, even a worn out bearing will affect charging system operation.
+One of the most common problems with an aging alternator arises from worn-out brushes.
+But a charging circuit blown fuse, a broken fusible link, a failed diode in the alternator's rectifier assembly, or even a worn-out bearing will affect charging system operation.

 So, using a digital multimeter, let's start by checking how much voltage your charging system is delivering.